 Concerns about someone claiming Housing Benefit or Council Tax Support?

 Concerns about someone making a false claim for Council Tax reduction, exemptions and/or relief?

 - Housing tenancy

 Tenancy fraud is very serious as there aren’t enough social housing homes for people who need them.
 Every time a property is misused, a family in genuine need is left without a home.
 They are also causing even longer waits for those entitled to live in social housing.
-If you have concerns that someone is committing tenancy fraud please contact the Council's Housing team email@example.com or the Housing Association:
+If you have concerns that someone is committing tenancy fraud please contact firstname.lastname@example.org or the Housing Association: Abri or VIVID.